Antares007/t-machine/readme.md

 a nested machine architecture, the CPU, and the c-machine;
 for that reason, the operational language for this two-headed unstoppable is written in two-edged arrays as executable pro-grammar rules.

+## Axiomatic Step

+The axiomatic step of the c-machine is the complete execution of one, tail-dispatching control function (e.g., Red_walk, choice, or, Yellow_descend2, etc.), which performs a constant number of tape read/writes, updates the explicit control pointers (t, r, s, a), and unconditionally transfers control to exactly one successor function.
+All grammar execution, nondeterministic choice, backtracking, left-recursion elimination, and semantic evaluation are reducible to finite sequences of such steps.

+The machine state is fully captured by the single tape and four pointers, making execution boundaries, resource usage, and control flow directly observable and bounded.

 Here, we can apply the divide-and-conquer principle.
 Look, we are computing the result, building the AST, and parsing by the rules of grammar at the same time without interleaving logic code lines, without accidental complexity.